W0dan/TestCraft/README.md

   - copy TestCraft.exe to this folder,
   - create in this folder a config file for TestCraft if needed (TestCraft.exe.Config), containing all values you require for your project,
   - make sure that all your test fixtures have the [TestFixture] attribute (not inherited),
-  - run (in that folder) TestCraft yourtestlibrary.dll.
+  - run (in that folder) "TestCraft yourtestlibrary.dll" .